githubtraining/innersource-theory/docs/teams/measuring_success.md

   - % of code reuse across projects
   - % of repositories using InnerSource components (managed contributing guidelines, assigned TCs, )

-!> **Discussion Question(s):** <br><br>What is your timeline?<br>What is your next step?
+!> **Discussion Question(s):** <br><br>What is your timeline?<br>What is your next step?<br>Do you have a clear understanding of your organization's InnerSource goals?

 ## Initial InnerSource rollout checklist

-Here is a list of some recommended checklist items to review when adopting InnerSource that apply to most organizations:
+Here is a list of some recommended checklist items to review when adopting InnerSource that apply to most teams within an organization:

-- [ ] Define program goals, timeline and Exec sponsor team
+- [ ] Define team goals, timeline and alignment to department and organization objectives
-- [ ] Identify pilot group(s) to validate and drive internal success
+- [ ] Identify projects to validate and drive internal InnerSource success
 - [ ] Establish the Trusted Committer (TC) role
-- [ ] Establish and schedule initial workshops to align purpose with practice among internal pilot group(s)
+- [ ] Establish and schedule a hack-a-thon workshop to align purpose with practice
-- [ ] Create internal portal for InnerSource
+- [ ] Become familiar with your organization's internal portal for InnerSource
 - [ ] Establish Search/Tagging conventions
-- [ ] Establish template documentation and repository set up guidelines.
+- [ ] Establish template documentation and repository set up guidelines
   - [ ] Contributing guidelines, passive documentation, etc.
-- [ ] Provide example workflows that teams can use to blueprint their desired workflow
-- [ ] Provide a template repository with example README(s), issue and pull request templates, CONTRIBUTING files, license guidance, CODEOWNER templates, gitignore files, etc.
+- [ ] Establish project repositories with example README(s), issue and pull request templates, CONTRIBUTING files, license guidance, CODEOWNER templates, gitignore files, etc.
-- [ ] Create an `innersource` team within the GitHub organization to provide guidance when at-mentioned
 - [ ] **Based on our discussions, what else do you need to add?**

 ## Expanding your checklist